readingcapital/readingcapital.github.io/volume-3/chapter-13-commentary.md

 $$s/v = p' ⋅ (c/v + 1) = p' ⋅ c/v + p'.$$

 Hence, $s/v$ grows linearly in $c/v$.
 By assumption, $p'$ is to stay constant in order to find out what increase in $s/v$ is needed to cancel out the rise in $c/v$.
 If $c/v$ then is doubled, then $s/v$ must also be multiplied roughly by $2/p'$ in order to keep $p'$ constant.
 Since $p'$ is likely $< 1$ (i.e. a profit rate of less than 100%), the multiplier will be larger than $2$ (e.g. $2/0.1 = 2⋅10 = 20$).
 Yet, this does not imply at all that the demand against $s/v$ grows ever more.
 The factor stays the same, no matter how large $c/v$ becomes.
-Therefore, no exponential growth of $c/v$ is needed in order to cancel out a rising rate of profit.
+Therefore, no exponential growth of $s/v$ is needed in order to cancel out a falling rate of profit.

 ## Appendix: Kaldor Facts <a name="app:kaldor"></a> ##